SQUASH BLOSSOM'S MISSION is to provide a dependable income stream for local farmers,

 Jennifer Warren Dunn's heart is rooted in experiential education; fueling her work in farm-to-school programs, non-profit community kitchens, small local farms, and recreational cooking schools.
 Jenn is excited to be part of the Squash Blossom Team and is deeply fulfilled knowing that she helps provide the Santa Fe community with beautiful produce from our incredible local farmers.
 Her favorite vegetable to grow and eat is corn, because of its resilience, diversity and versatility to transform into so many different dishes.

 Mairi Luthin grew up in Maine with lots of family land to cultivate and romp on.
 She is happiest with her hands in the dirt, and has since volunteered and worked on farms in New Mexico, Washington, Ireland, and New Zealand.
 She believes that everybody should have access to healthy, locally grown food, and it is with great excitement that she can help make that happen with Squash Blossom.
 She hopes to continue to nurture and nourish those in my community with sustainably grown food and eventually do so with her own land.
 Beets are her favorite vegetable because of their earthy tasting comfort and vibrant colors.
-I think they’re best with parsley, red wine vinegar, and a bit of olive oil.
+She thinks they’re best with parsley, red wine vinegar, and a bit of olive oil.

 - City of Santa Fe's Small Business of the Year, 2018